 Scan Size for Large Format Printing

 Determining the correct scan size can be complicated.
-Consideration must be given to variables like final output size, viewing distance, and image output devices.
-We recommend that you contact our Customer Service Department who will do the calculating for you and recommend both an optimum and a minimum scan size for your intended output.
+Consideration must be given to variables like final output size, viewing distance, and output devices.
+We recommend you contact our Customer Service team; they will do the calculating for you and recommend both an optimum and a minimum scan size for your intended output.

 For Scan Size Inquiries:

 LAMBDA This process requires a resolution of 200 DPI.

 INK JET This process requires a resolution of 100 DPI.

 DYE SUB This process requires a resolution of 100 DPI.